acolomb/elf-mangle/README.md

 The library should be cloned from GitHub and built before configuring *elf-mangle*.
-If it is not installed system-wide, the `CPPFLAGS` and `LDFLAGS` environment variables may be used to point `./configure` to the right location.
+If it is not installed system-wide, the `CPPFLAGS` and `LDFLAGS` environment variables may be used to point `configure` to the right location.
 The command-line option `--with-cintelhex=` accepts an installation prefix to correctly set up the flags variables automatically.
 To force building without *Intel Hex* support, specify